 Ollama

 Ollama is the developer tool of choice for local inference.
 You install it once, and pulling and running any model becomes a one-line command.
-The API is compatible with OpenAI's API format, which means any application built against the OpenAI SDK can be pointed at a local Ollama server with a single endpoint change — no code modifications required.
+The API is compatible with OpenAI's API format, so any application built against the OpenAI SDK can be pointed at a local Ollama server with a single endpoint change, no code modifications required.

 # Install Ollama (macOS)